 - Have a clear out and put aside the clothes, books and toys you no longer need or want.

 - Mend, upcycle or repair something to give it a new lease of life.
-Check out this video for some simple instructions to upcycle a pair of jeans.

 - Reuse some unwanted clothes or fabric by making it into something else.
-It’s easy to search for ideas online, see the Make your own bunting resource sheet for some initial inspiration.
+It’s easy to search for ideas online, see the make your own bunting resource sheet for some initial inspiration.